instantOS/instantos.github.io/docs/wmsettings.md

 instantWM is customized through a TOML configuration file at `~/.config/instantwm/config.toml`.

-After editing the config file, you can either restart instantWM or use `instantwmctl` to apply changes dynamically for certain settings.
+After editing the config file, restart instantWM, or use `instantwmctl` to apply some settings without restarting.

 ## Configuration File Location